 NOW, THEREFORE, in consideration of the mutual covenants and agreements hereinafter set forth, and for other good and valuable consideration, the receipt and sufficiency of which are hereby acknowledged, the Company and the Consultant hereby agree as follows:

 1.Term.
-This Agreement will be effective as of the Effective Date and will continue until December 31, 2021 (the “Consulting Term”); provided, however, that (1) in the event the Consultant obtains employment or commences or joins a business venture in a principal role, Consultant shall promptly notify the Company and the Consulting Term shall immediately cease no later than the commencement of Consultant’s employment or service to such business venture.
-Either party hereto may terminate the Consulting Term at any time by providing the other party with at least thirty (30) days’ advance written notice; (2) if the Company terminates the Consulting Term prior to December 31, 2021, the Company’s obligation to pay the Consulting Fee shall survive such termination and the Consulting Fee shall be paid as provided in Section 3 as if the Consulting Term had continued until December 31, 2021, and (3) Company may terminate this Agreement immediately if Consultant breaches the Agreement.
+This Agreement will be effective as of the Effective Date and will continue until December 31, 2023 (the “Consulting Term”); provided, however, that (1) in the event the Consultant obtains employment or commences or joins a business venture in a principal role, Consultant shall promptly notify the Company and the Consulting Term shall immediately cease no later than the commencement of Consultant’s employment or service to such business venture; (2) Consultant may terminate the Consulting Term at any time by providing the other party with written notice; (3) the Company may terminate the Consulting Term at any time by providing the other party with written notice; provided however that the Company’s obligation to pay the Consulting Fee shall survive such termination and the Consulting Fee shall be paid as provided in Section 3 as if the Consulting Term had continued until December 31, 2023, and (4) Company may terminate this Agreement immediately if Consultant breaches the Agreement.

 4.Reimbursement of Expenses.
-The Company will reimburse the Consultant for all reasonable and necessary expenses incurred by the Consultant while performing the Services under this Agreement in accordance with the Company’s policies and procedures applicable to consultants, subject to provision by the Consultant of documentation reasonably satisfactory to the Company.
+The Company will reimburse the Consultant for all reasonable business expenses necessary to provide the Services as incurred by the Consultant under this Agreement in accordance with the Company’s policies and procedures applicable to consultants, subject to provision by the Consultant of documentation reasonably satisfactory to the Company.

 5.Restrictive Covenants.
 In consideration for receipt of the Consulting Fee and the provision of Confidential Information (as defined below) to the Consultant, the Consultant agrees to comply with the restrictive covenants set forth below: